Donald Trump Assassination: Magnatone CEO Ted Kornblum Apologizes For ‘Insensitive’ Facebook Message

 A Kentucky woman received a visit from the Secret Service after wondering on Twitter if someone would be “kind enough” to assassinate Trump.

-A Florida man who tweeted out a video on which he threatened to kill President Trump was arrested by Miami Beach cops on January 17, TMZ reported.
+A Florida man who tweeted out a video in which he threatened to kill President Trump was arrested by Miami Beach cops on January 17, TMZ reported.

 The day before the inauguration, a Denver woman tweeted that someone should assassinate Trump “before tomorrow.”
 The woman subsequently told NBC Denver affiliate 9News that “I honestly meant for it to be a joke.”